create3000/x_ite/docs/_posts/components/Texturing/TextureProperties.md

 ## Overview

-TextureProperties allows fine control over texture application.
+TextureProperties allows precise fine-grained control over application of image textures to geometry.

 The TextureProperties node belongs to the **Texturing** component and its default container field is *textureProperties.* It is available since X3D version 3.0 or later.